 Straightforward Booking Software Integration

-Merchant accounts for travel providers need to easily integrate into your existing booking system, giving you everything you need to create and view bookings, track transactions and view statements.
+A merchant account suitable for a travel provider needs to easily integrate into your existing booking system, giving you everything you need to create and view bookings, track transactions, and view statements.

 Why make the switch to a merchant account designed specifically for travel businesses?
 When you partner with a provider that understands the complexities of the travel ecosystem, you benefit from the following advantages: